zo0r/react-native-push-notification/README.md

         console.log( 'TOKEN:', token );
     },

-    // (required) Called when a remote o local notification is opened or received
+    // (required) Called when a remote or local notification is opened or received
     onNotification: function(notification) {
         console.log( 'NOTIFICATION:', notification );
     },